celery/celery/docs/userguide/tasks.rst

 You can read about chains and other powerful constructs at :ref:`designing-workflows`.

-By default Celery will not enable you to run tasks within task synchronously in rare or extreme cases you might have to do so.
+By default Celery will not allow you to run subtasks synchronously within a task, but in rare or extreme cases you might need to do so.
 **WARNING**:
-enabling subtasks run synchronously is not recommended!
+enabling subtasks to run synchronously is not recommended!

 .. code-block:: python